You know you are CHURCH OF CHRIST if you…

 Author's note: The good news of the gospel is that while we cannot hope to be "good" enough for heaven, that Jesus lived holy for us so that the basis of going to heaven is based on His perfect life and not our own.

-Bible Answer: "What shall we say then?
+Answer: “What shall we say then?
 Shall we continue to live in sin that grace may abound?
 Romans 6:1

-Question: If we are saved by the CHURCH OF CHRIST gospel of “hear-believe-repent-confess-be-water-baptized-(and-keep-ourselves-saved-by)-living-a-moral-and-religious-good-life”, who would ever stop to ask,
+Question: If we are saved by the CHURCH OF CHRIST gospel of “hear-believe-repent-confess-be-water-baptized-(and-keep-ourselves-saved-by)-living-a-moral-and-religious-good-life”…

-“What then?
+…why would the apostle Paul think it necessary to ask, “What then?
 Can we continue to live in sin?”

-But if we are saved by placing faith in Christ alone, rather than by our own moral and religious good conduct, doesn’t it make sense why Paul would anticipate this objection of why the believer, now that he is saved, should not continue to live in sin?
+But if we are saved simply by placing faith in Christ alone, rather than by our own moral and religious conduct, doesn’t it make sense why Paul would anticipate this objection of why the believer, now that he is saved, should not continue to live in sin?

-18. Mischaracterize those who believe in salvation by faith alone as though they teach a person can continue to live in sin and still be saved.
+18. Mis-characterize those who believe in salvation by faith alone as though they teach a person to continue to live in sin.

-Bible Answer: “And why not say, “Let us do evil that good may come”? –as we are slanderously reported and some affirm that we say.”
+Answer: “And why not say, “Let us do evil that good may come”? –as we are slanderously reported and some affirm that we say.”
 Romans 3:8

-19. Believe that the doctrine of justification by faith alone is a “Calvinist” doctrine.
+19. Believe that the doctrine of justification by faith alone is a Calvinist doctrine.

-"I (John) wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
+Answer: “I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
-And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church."
+And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church.”
 3 John 9-10